 But not everything is perfect in this transparent caching world.
-What if the web server used a security model which served content only to certain requestors, and the identity of the requestor was based on their IP address?
-This is not a very good security model, admittedly, but it enjoys very common usage.
-With the introduction of a transparent cache the web client sees something quite strange.
-The web client can ping the web server, the client can communicate with any other port on the server, and if the client were to query the server's status, the web server would be seen to be functioning quite normally.
-But, mysteriously, the client cannot retrieve any web content from the server, and the server does not see any such request from the client.
-Given that the middleware cache is sitting inside a network somewhere on the path between the client and the service, it is not surprising that this is a remarkably challenging operational problem for either the client or the server to correctly diagnose.
+What if the Web server used a security model that served content only to certain requestors, and the identity of the requestor was based on their IP address?
+This is not a very good security model, admittedly, but it's simple, and because of its simplicity this practice enjoys very common usage.
+With the introduction of a transparent cache, the Web client sees something quite strange.
+The Web client can ping the Web server, the client can communicate with any other port on the server, and if the client were to query the status of the server, the Web server would be seen to be functioning quite normally.
+But, mysteriously, the client cannot retrieve any Web content from the server, and the server does not see any such request from the client.
+The middleware cache is sitting inside a network somewhere on the path between the client and the service, but it may well be the case that neither the end client or the end server are aware of the deployment of the middleware unit.
+It is not surprising that this is a remarkably challenging operational problem for either the client or the server to correctly diagnose.

-A similar case is where a web server wishes to deliver different content to differnet requestors, based on some inference gained from the source IP address of the requestor, or the time of day, or some other variable.
-A transparent cache will not detect such variations in the server's response and will instead deliver the same version of the cached content to all clients whose requests pass through the transparent cache.
-Variations of this situation of percieved abnormal service behaviour abound, all clustered around the same concept that it is unwise in such an environment for a server to assume that it is always communicating with the end client.
+A similar case is where a Web server wishes to deliver different content to different requestors, based on some inference gained from the source IP address of the requestor, or the time of day, or some other variable derived from the circumstances of the request.
+A transparent cache will not detect such variations in the response of the server and will instead deliver the same version of the cached content to all clients whose requests pass through the transparent cache.
+Variations of this situation of perceived abnormal service behaviour abound, all clustered around the same concept that it is unwise in such an environment for a server to assume that it is always communicating with the end client.
+Indeed the situation is common enough that the Web application has explicit provision for instructing cache servers about whether the content can be cached and replayed in response to similar subsequent requests.

 More subtle vulnerabilities also are present in such a middleware environment.
 A client can confidently assert that packets are being sent to a server, and the server appears to be responding, but the data appears to have been corrupted.
 Has the server been compromised?
 It may look like this is the case, but when middleware is around, looks can be deceiving.
 If the integrity of the cache is compromised, and different pages are substituted in the cache, then to the clients of the cache it appears that the integrity of original server has been compromised.
-The twist with transparent cache middleware is that the clients of the cache are unaware that the cache exists, let alone that their requests are being redirected to the cache server.
-Any abnormalities in the responses they receive are naturally attributed to problems with the server.
+The twist with transparent cache middleware is that the clients of the cache server.
+Any abnormalities in the responses they receive are naturally attributed to problems with the security of the server and the integrity of the associated service.

-The common theme of these issues is that there are a set of inconsistent assumptions at play here.
-One the one hand, the assumption of an end to end architecture leads an application designer to assume that an IP session opened with a remote peer will indeed be with that remote peer, and not with some intercepting network-level proxy agent attempting to mimic the behaviour of that remote peer.
-On the other hand is the assumption that transactions adhere to a consistent and predictable protocol, and transactions may be intercepted and manipulated by middleware as long as the resultant interaction behaves according to the defined protocol.
+The common theme of these issues is that there are sets of inconsistent assumptions at play here.
+On the one hand, the assumption of an end-to-end architecture leads an application designer to assume that an IP session opened with a remote peer will indeed be with that remote peer, and not with some intercepting network-level proxy agent attempting to mimic the behaviour of that remote peer.
+On the other hand, is the assumption that transactions adhere to a consistent and predictable protocol, and transactions may be intercepted and manipulated by middleware as long as the resultant interaction behaves according to the defined protocol.